evilcyber.com

 Diameter

-If you started out with dumbbells then you probably already have plates for them and want to keep using those with your future barbell.
-However, the central hole in plates used with dumbbells usually is 1 inch (2.5 cm), which corresponds to the diameter of most dumbbells.
+If you started with dumbbells then you probably already have plates for them and want to keep using those with your future barbell.
+However, the central hole in dumbbell plates is usually 1 inch (2.5 cm), the standard diameter of most dumbbells.
 Barbells on the other hand come in two diameters: the 1 inch as above, or 2 inches (5 cm).

 Make sure the diameter of the barbell you buy goes with your existing plates, if you don’t plan on buying new weights just for the barbell.